bewildergeist/chatbot-react-postgres/README.md

 **Skills**: Supabase Auth API, user registration, login forms, password hashing with bcrypt, JWT tokens, localStorage, form validation, clientAction functions, authentication concepts

+### Step 15: Sending Authentication Tokens - [PR #15 tutorial](https://github.com/bewildergeist/chatbot-react-postgres/pull/15)

+Implement the client-side authentication layer by automatically including JWT tokens in all API requests.
+Create a custom `apiFetch` wrapper function that adds the `Authorization: Bearer <token>` header to every request, then refactor all loaders and actions to use it.
+Display the current user's email in the sidebar.
+Add logout functionality that clears the session.
+Learn the DRY principle, wrapper functions, and how to inspect authentication tokens in the browser's Network tab.
+The backend doesn't enforce authentication yet—this PR prepares the groundwork for server-side verification in the next step.

+**Skills**: Wrapper functions, Bearer token authentication, Authorization headers, DRY principle, session management, logout functionality, useEffect hook, Supabase session API

+---

+## Screencast of the chatbot in action

 https://github.com/user-attachments/assets/fe215e1f-d61b-4555-98f2-c5f41dd2db1b

+---

 ## Prerequisites